 Directive started by breaking down WPVIP’s target market into 2 separate tiers.
 Tier 2 consisted of the bulk of the accounts they wanted to target, while Tier 1 focused on high-level blue-chip prospects that could be targeted with an account-based marketing (ABM) approach.
 This helped Directive target individual personas by company size and different paint points to craft unique ad copy that targeted the specific jobs-to-be-done framework (JTBD) of each audience.

 Finding The Right Places and People

-Directive was able to expand on WPVIP’s targeting by focusing on the different personas, pain points, and JTBD of the different tiered audiences.
-While Tier 1 received ABM strategies like LinkedIn Conversation ads, generally Tier 2 was reserved for more traditional ad formats like
+Directive expanded WPVIP’s audience targeting by focusing on the different personas, pain points, and JTBD of the different tiered audiences.
+While Tier 1 received ABM strategies like LinkedIn Conversation ads, generally Tier 2 was reserved for more traditional ad formats like Sponsored Posts.

 Google and Google Display.
 Directive realized early that Google tends to drive higher volume impressions and conversions, but the quality of the leads dropped as prospects were usually looking for traditional WordPress info.
 Tier 1 was reserved for accounts that could afford and needed WPVIP’s enterprise offerings and were in the research/consideration phase of the buyer’s journey.